Skip to main content

 If you only want the MCP adapter without the RAG server, pipx install getbased-mcp is a smaller (~10 MB) alternative.

-After install.sh runs on Linux, it starts the RAG server and a browser dashboard as systemd user services.
-Open the dashboard at http://127.0.0.1:8323 to get paste-ready config blocks for every supported client — no manual YAML or JSON authoring required.
+After install.sh runs on Linux, it starts the knowledge server and a browser dashboard as systemd user services.
+Open the dashboard at http://127.0.0.1:8323 to copy ready-made config blocks for supported clients.
+You do not need to write YAML or JSON by hand.

 3